Chinook wind: Chinook arch

 Two common cloud patterns seen in the interior during this time are a chinook arch overhead, and a bank of clouds (also referred to as a cloud wall) obscuring the mountains to the west.
 The bank appears to be an approaching storm, but does not advance any further to the east.

 One of its most striking features of the interior Chinook weather system is the Chinook arch, a föhn cloud in the form of a band of stationary stratus clouds, caused by air rippling over the mountains due to orographic lifting.
 To those unfamiliar with it, the Chinook arch may at times look like a threatening storm cloud, however, the arch clouds rarely produce rain or snow.
 They can also create stunning sunrises and sunsets.

-A similar phenomenon, the Nor'west arch, also a föhn cloud, is seen in southern New Zealand.
+A similar phenomenon, the nor'west arch, also a föhn cloud, is seen in eastern New Zealand.

 The stunning colors seen in the Chinook arch are quite common.
 Typically, the colours will change throughout the day, starting with yellow, orange, red, and pink shades in the morning as the sun comes up, grey shades at midday changing to pink / red colours, and then orange / yellow hues just before the sun sets.